Sakhnovkrg/Keysee-App/README.md

 ## Notes
 - ⚠️ Some antivirus software may flag this app because it uses system hooks to detect keyboard and mouse input.
 The code is open-source, and nothing is sent anywhere — no tracking, no network activity.
-If you're unsure, you can build it yourself.
+If you're unsure, you can [you can build it yourself](BUILD.md).
 Totally up to you.
 - For now, the app is available for Windows 10/11 only.

 ## Download